Landing at Anzac Cove

 The most successful operation of the campaign was the evacuation which ended on 19–20 December 1915, conducted under a well-planned deception operation.

-Early on the morning of 7 August 1915, the men of the 3rd Australian Light Horse Brigade, the 8th and 10th Light Horse Regiments, in four successive waves, made a valiant but futile attempt to seize the Turkish trenches.
-There were 372 Australians killed or wounded.
+Early on the morning of 7 August 1915, the men of the 3rd Australian Light Horse Brigade, the 8th and 10th Light Horse Regiments, in four successive waves, made a valiant but futile attempt to seize Turkish trenches at the Nek.
+The plan called for a simultaneous assault by New Zealand troops from the Ottoman rear, but they had been unable to attain their objective the previous night and took no part in the attack.
+More than 370 Australians were killed or wounded.

 Following Gallipoli, Australian forces fought on the Western Front and in the Middle East.